-Margo Smith (BA Willam & Mary; MA, PhD U.Va.) is the director and curator of the Kluge-Ruhe Aboriginal Art Collection at the University of Virginia.
+Margo Smith AM (PhD, MA UVa, BA Willam & Mary) is the director and curator of the Kluge-Ruhe Aboriginal Art Collection at the University of Virginia.
 She has a PhD in Anthropology from U.Va. and conducted fieldwork in central Australia from 1991-1993.
 She co-edited Art From the Land: Dialogues with the Kluge-Ruhe Collection of Australian Aboriginal Art with Dr. Howard Morphy published by the University of Virginia in 1999.
 Smith has worked with the Collection since 1995 and has taught various courses on Aboriginal art at U.Va. since 2003.
+In 2015 she was appointed an Honorary Member of the Order of Australia, one of Australia’s highest accolades.
+Full CV

 Nicole Wade, collections manager and registrar

-Nicole Wade (Ba, UVa; MA UNM) holds a BA in Anthropology from UVa, a MA in Archeaology from the University of New Mexico, and a Graduate Certificate in Museum Collection Management and Care from George Washington University.
-In addition to her comprehensive background in collections management and conservation, Anastasi brings significant experience working with American Indian communities.
+Nicole Wade (MA UNM, BA UVa) holds a BA in Anthropology from UVa, a MA in Archeaology from the University of New Mexico, and a Graduate Certificate in Museum Collection Management and Care from George Washington University.
+In addition to her comprehensive background in collections management and conservation, Wade brings significant experience working with American Indian communities.
 Previously she was Assistant Registrar at the Fralin Museum of Art.

 Lauren Maupin, office administrator / education and program coordinator

-Lauren Maupin (BA, Messiah College; MA, UCL) provides educational, programmatic, administrative, and fiscal support to the Kluge-Ruhe Collection.
+Lauren Maupin (MA UCL, BA Messiah College) provides educational, programmatic, administrative, and fiscal support to the Kluge-Ruhe Collection.
 She has an MA in the History of Art from University College London, and brings work experience from a number of art galleries internationally, several art historians, and an independent curator.
 She also teaches an introductory art history course at Piedmont Virginia Community College.